Learning At Home

 Maths Chase is a completely free home online learning tool where children can play times tables games, along with many other mathematics skill-based games!
 The site features many simple learning games which children can play at home.
 They hope kids will find it a fun and different way to improve their maths accuracy and speed.

-Summer Art and Craft Ideas
+Autumn Art and Craft Ideas

 Arts Award Discover - a special version in reponse toe the Coronavirus outbreak